greyhats13/phl-store/README.md

       when_modified: ["*.tf*"]
 ```

-that's how we setup the infrastructure for the new service.
+That's how we setup the infrastructure for the new service.
 The same process can be applied to other services.

 Check out an example that's have been done [here](https://github.com/greyhats13/phl-store/pull/36)